 Once the swim facility capacity is reached, there will be no new entries allowed for the remainder of the day.
 Please take this into consideration when you are planning your visit.

 Swim Beach Water Quality Program

 Lake Anza is tested for bacterial levels weekly from April to October.
 The map below indicates the sample sites on the beach.
 The East Bay Regional Park District works with the Alameda County Environmental Health Department in accordance with California Department of Public Health's Guidance for Fresh Water Beaches to determine water quality at Lake Anza.
-Our stop light sign is used to display the relative water quality from our latest bacteriological tests and cyanobacteria (blue-green algae) conditions.
-Cyanobacteria signage and designations are posted below our bacteriological result designations.
+Our stop light sign is used to display the relative water quality from our latest bacteriological tests and blue-green algae conditions.
+Blue-green algae signage and designations are posted below our bacteriological result designations.

 Water Quality Stop Light Designations:

 Please be advised there is always some level of risk when swimming in any water body.
 To have a fun and safe experience swimming in the parks, we encourage you to follow a few simple rules:

 - After you leave the water, shower and towel dry as soon as possible

 - Do not swim in the lake for 3 days after a rainstorm

 - Check posted signs for water quality information